Tony Barbee

-Anthony Michael Barbee (born August 10, 1971) is an American college basketball coach, and a head coach for the Central Michigan Chippewas.
-He previously served as the head coach at Auburn and UTEP.
-Barbee led UTEP to a Conference USA championship in 2010 and was named Conference USA Coach of the Year.
+Anthony Michael Barbee (born August 10, 1971) is an American college basketball coach, who is currently an assistant coach at the University of the Incarnate Word.
+He was previously the head coach at UTEP, Auburn, and Central Michigan.
 Barbee played college basketball for Massachusetts under John Calipari, winning two Atlantic 10 regular season and tournament championships in 1992 and 1993.